anishmprasad/assets/README.md

-# assets
+# Assets

-A repo for delivering all assets
+A Repo for delivering all assets

 # License
 MIT

-# ONlY FOR INTERNAL PURPOSE
+# ONLY FOR INTERNAL PURPOSE

+Sample URL Patterns